Epidemiology and Etiology

 The following conditions are differential diagnoses for schizophrenia:

-- Brief psychotic disorder: defined as the presence of 1 or more psychotic symptoms lasting > 1 day and < 1 month.
+- Brief psychotic disorder: defined as the presence of one or more psychotic symptoms lasting > 1 day and < 1 month.
 Characterized by a sudden onset, often with a specific trigger, and associated with a return to full function.
 The main distinguishing factor is the duration of symptoms.

 - Schizophreniform disorder: a disorder in which the patient meets the criteria of schizophrenia, with symptoms lasting 1–6 months.
 The disorder has a much better prognosis than schizophrenia.
 The main distinguishing factor is the duration of symptoms.

 - Schizoaffective disorder: a disorder with features of both affective disorders and schizophrenia.
 Symptoms of depression or mania should be concurrent with features from the criterion of schizophrenia.
 Schizoaffective disorder excludes patients with separate episodes of schizophrenia and affective disorders.
 Requires a 2-week period in which psychotic symptoms exist in the absence of affective symptoms, however

 - Delusional disorder: a disorder in which patients suffer from 1 or more delusions for at least 1 month without any other psychotic symptoms or behavioral changes and no decline in functioning abilities.